20 Home Page Mistakes that Can Keep Your Brand from Growing

-JWAnderson doesn’t shows its product search very prominently on their home page
+JWAnderson doesn’t show its product search very prominently on their home page

 Let’s dive right in and talk about common homepage mistakes that many Fashion Retailers do while designing their website’s home page and also some new ideas that can inspire you to come-up with a better e-commerce user experience for your website.